 Other Focus Functions: AF+MF, MF Assist, MF Guide, Focus Peaking, Release Focus Function, AF-ON, Quick AF, Pre-AF, AF during Image Magnification

 The battery is also a pretty notable thing for videographers and filmmakers, so while the camera can shoot continuously for 2 hours, it’s limited by a 70-minute battery life unless it’s powered externally.
 I’m using the term “limited” pretty loosely there, as 70 minutes continuous recording is pretty respectable battery life – a little less than the 5DM4, which clocks in at just under 1.5 hours.

 Some cool things of note that I haven’t mentioned yet about this camera – and to be honest probably didn’t have that much to do with the design award – include the ability to capture images as cinemagraphs live in-camera, I’m pretty curious about this feature even though it comes across as a bit gimmicky – but so do cinemagraphs.

 I’m honestly just scratching the surface of this camera with this article, there’s a lot to take in for such a compact package.
-For the full specs, I recommend visiting sigma-global.com and checking out everything they have on this camera.
+For the full specs, I recommend visiting sigma-global.com, or visit the Amazon product page here.